 |

-manifests as an impairment of the walking stereotype (lameness), serving as
+physical defect manifests as an impairment of the walking stereotype (lameness),

-are words implying the author's knowledge of gait impairment, yet the term
+Kingdom), there are words implying the author's knowledge of gait impairment,

-typically caused by pain.
-In Case № 7 of the «Kahun Gynaecological Papyrus»,
+lameness is typically caused by pain.
+In a similar medical context, Case № 7 of the «Kahun

-written around 1825 BCE, mention is made of pain in the legs after walking
+Gynaecological Papyrus», written around 1825 BCE, makes mention is made of pain in the legs after

 |